edretcorproate/proj4408/README.md

 1. The <audio> player isn't accessible to hearing impaired (deaf) people — can you add some kind of accessible alternative for these users?

+"To provide deaf people with access to audio content, you need to create text transcripts.
+These can either be included on the same page as the audio in some way or included on a separate page and linked to." -Mozilla.org

 2. The <audio> player isn't accessible to those using older browsers that don't support HTML audio.
 How can you allow them to still access the audio?

+We do this by creating our own custom controls for the audio that will not only make it keyboard accessible but also support many browsers.

 The Forms